vibhava-l/Real-Time-Elephant-Detection/README.md

 pinned: false
 ---
 # 🐘 TuskAlert: Real-Time Elephant Detection with YOLOv8
-A YOLO-based detection model to identify elephants near electric or natural fences.
-This model can be integrated with automated deterrents or local alert systems, helping to mitigate the human-elephant conflict in rural Sri Lanka **without harming elephants or damaging property**.
+A YOLOv8-based detection model for identifying elephants near electric or natural fences.
+This project aims to mitigate human-elephant conflicts in rural areas like Sri Lanka by providing a **non-intrusive, real-time alerting system**.
+The system leverages **Ultralytics YOLOv8** for object detection and integrates with Gradio to offer a user-friendly web interface.

 ## 🚀 Features
-- **Real-time object detection** using **YOLOv8**
+- **Real-time Detection**: Detect elephants in uploaded video files or live camera feeds.
+- **Web Interface**: A clean and simple Gradio UI for video uploads and JSON-based output.
-- Supports **both CPU & GPU inference**
+- **Dynamic Inference Handling**: Supports both CPU & GPU execution for efficient inference.
-- **Auto-detects NVIDIA GPU** and runs on CUDA if available
-- **Logs detections & triggers alerts when elephants are detected**
-- **Works with videos, images, or live webcam feeds**
+- **Extensive logging**: Errors and detections are logged for debugging and traceability.

 ---